chadcdavis/bnl-website/hugo/content/calligraphy.md

        <figure class="figure">
             <img class="img-responsive" src="/images/calligraphy-02-illuminated-e.jpg">
             <figcaption>
+                <h4>Illuminated "E"</h4>
-                This illuminated "E" was outlined using waterproof black ink and the inner areas painted with metallic gold Winsor-Newton gouache.
-The vines were also done with the black ink, and gouache served as the medium for the flowers and leaves.
+                <p>This illuminated "E" was outlined using waterproof black ink and the inner areas painted with metallic gold
+                Winsor-Newton gouache.
+The vines were also done with the black ink, and gouache served as the medium for the flowers and leaves.</p>
             </figcaption>
         </figure>
      </div>